validator/validator/README.md

 the `17.11.1` version:

       docker run -it --rm -p 8888:8888 validator/validator:17.11.1

+To bind the checker to a specific address (rather than have it listening on all interfaces):

+      docker run -it --rm -p 128.30.52.73:8888:8888 validator/validator:latest

 To make the checker run with a connection timeout and socket timeout different than the default 5 seconds, use the `CONNECTION_TIMEOUT_SECONDS` and